wp-plugins/unique-comment-notify/readme.txt

 == Description ==

-Unique Comment Notify appends the author's name to subject of e-mails that notify you of new comments.
-This prevents Gmail and other treading e-mail clients from grouping all notification e-mails for a post into one converstation.
+Unique Comment Notify appends the comment author's name to the subject of the notification message sent to the blogger.
+This prevents Gmail and other threading e-mail clients from grouping all notification e-mails for a post into one conversation.

 == Installation ==